insect-morphology/Manual/Sections/Using-git-commands.md

 `git add .`

-This will stage all the new files, so that if you enter `git status`again, the same files that were in red will appear in green this time, which means that they are ready to be committed and pushed to GitHub.
-Then:
+This will stage all the new files, so that if you enter `git status` again, the same files that were in red will appear in green this time, which means that they are ready to be committed and pushed to GitHub.
+Then enter:

 `git commit -m "initial ontology files including first release"`

-And lastly:
+And lastly, enter:

 `git push`